angacom expo

 Security Integration

-With DevSecOps, security is embedded throughout the entire development lifecycle.
-From initial design to deployment and operations, security considerations are continually addressed rather than being an isolated checkpoint.
-Security requirements are defined early, security testing is automated alongside functional testing, and security monitoring continues through production.
+Security is integrated throughout the full development lifecycle in the DevSecOps process.
+Security is an ongoing point of discussion, from design to deployment and operations, as opposed to an isolated checkpoint.
+Security requirements are established early on, security testing is automated along with functional testing, and security monitoring continues after deployment in production.

 Responsibility for Security

-DevSecOps transforms security into a shared responsibility across all teams.
-Developers learn secure coding practices and run initial security checks on their code.
-Operations teams implement secure configurations and monitor for security events.
-Security professionals become enablers, creating tools and processes that help other teams work securely rather than acting solely as gatekeepers.
+DevSecOps encourages security to be a shared responsibility among all teams involved in the software development process.
+Developers now learn secure coding principles and conduct initial security testing within their code.
+Operations teams implement secure configurations and monitor for security event detection.
+Security professionals become “enablers”, meaning they are tasked with building tools and processes that help the development and operations teams build secure systems rather than simply acting as gatekeepers.

 Approach to Speed and Security